-There are 34 names in this directory beginning with the letter P.
+There are currently 34 names in this directory beginning with the letter P.

 A style where the rhythm–and often the pitch–of the tune are usually observed, but the “singing” sounds more like the speaking voice than the singing voice.
 Notes are often shortened, and the ends of phrases often have a downward inflection, simulating natural English speech.
 Rex Harrison was a master of this technique and used it in his role in My Fair Lady, among other musicals.